-University of Southern California Student Projects
+Selected Projects Created by my University of Southern California Students

-USC Visions & Voices Events
+USC Visions and Voices Events

-Mary Shelley's "Frankenstein" Re-animated
+Mary Shelley's "Frankenstein" Re-animated (2019)

 Nearly 2 years in the making, Mary Shelley's "Frankenstein" Re-animated involved 20 USC faculty and 6 Library staff, 170 USC students and alumni from all six of USC prestigious art schools–Cinematic Arts, Roski Art + Design, Kaufman Dance, Thornton Music, Dramatic Arts, and Architecture.
 Digital projection mapping transformed USC's Doheny Library façade into a vibrant, electronic palette for re-telling Mary Shelley’s classic story.